aodn/filter-config/README.md

  imos-geoserver/imos/argo_profile_map.xml

 Once changes have been tested, they can be made available for the production portal by creating a pull request into the prod branch.
+Updates/changes will be automatically published to the GitHub Pages static site from this branch.

 Example configuration file: